oliverkuchies/cacheforge/README.md

 Cache levels represent different storage backends in your caching hierarchy. cacheforge queries levels in order and returns the first hit, promoting cache locality.

+At the top (CacheService), fallbacks are handled.
+However the added layers do not have fallback logic to reduce complexity.

 **Built-in Levels:**

 #### MemoryCacheLevel